 There is perhaps no Irish author as witty and flamboyant as Oscar Wilde.
 Read on for our top ten facts about Oscar Wilde.

-Oscar Wilde is regarded as one of the greatest playwrights of the 19th-century.
+Oscar Wilde is one of the best Irish authors of all time and is regarded as one of the greatest playwrights of the 19th-century.
 Coming to fame in the Victorian era, Wilde’s work – and his way of living – contrasted sharply with the Victorian morals both existed in.

 Wilde favoured indulgence, and, in his writing, explored the darkness of the psyche and desire.